 The genus, Aloe L., was named and described as such by Carl von Linnaeus in the first volume the first edition of Species Plantarum in 1753.

-Plants of the World Online by Kew lists 578 species in the genus (as of 11-11-20 when I am writing this page).
-Aloe is a member of the Asphodelaceae Family with 40 accepted genera.
-Those numbers could change as updates are made.
+Plants of the World Online by Kew lists 585 species in the genus (as of 9-16-21 when this page was last updated).
+Aloe is a member of the Asphodelaceae Family with 40 genera.
+Those numbers could change as updates are made on POWO.

 I brought this plant home from Lowe’s on November 10, 2020.
 There are two plants in the 11 oz. pot.
 The tallest in the pot measured 6 3/4” tall and the two together were 6 1/2” wide.
 There was no label stating what species it was so I uploaded photos on the Facebook group called Succulent Infatuation.
 It wasn’t long before I got an answer.
 I have several Aloe species and cultivars in my collection but I had not seen an Aloe arborescens locally before.
 I have seen it online but didn’t pay enough attention to know what it was when I saw it at Lowe’s.
 All I knew was that it was an Aloe and I didn’t have one like it.
 So, I brought one of several to choose from home.
 It was dark outside when I arrived back home, so I took a couple of photos in the kitchen but had to wait until the next day to take more outside in better light.